kc1awv/LoRaTNCX-site/src/manual/index.md

 ### Caveat

 - The manual was initially written mostly by various LLMs with human oversight and editing by S. Miller KC1AWV.
-Omissions and errors should be reported via the repository's issue tracker.
+Omissions and errors on this site should be reported via the [repository's issue tracker](https://github.com/kc1awv/LoRaTNCX-site/issues).
 No LLM or automated tool can perfectly understand all the nuances of amateur radio regulations, best practices, or specific user scenarios.
 Users should verify critical information independently and offer their own expertise where applicable.

 ### Reading the Manual